cjgiridhar/galex/README.md

 To be done
 -----------
 - Security: Authentication, Authorization for Rest APIs & CSRF token
-- Template inheritance can be done
+- Template inheritance can be done & carousel to be added in What Read Next